Twisted strong Macdonald theorems and adjoint orbits: Cohomology of standard parahorics

 found in \cite{Ma82}\cite{Ma72} to get

 Since the action of $W(\mfg_0)$ does not change the constant term, this last sum gives

 On the other hand, Theorem \ref{T:truncatedcoh} implies

-Identifying these two equations gives the identity of Lemma \ref{L:affineconstant}. \end{proof} The $z$-weighted Euler characteristic identity for $H^*(\mfb / z^N \mfn, \mfh_0)$, where $\mfb$ is an Iwahori, is similarly equivalent to the identity of Lemma \ref{L:affineconstant} (in this case the two identities are directly equivalent).
+Identifying these two equations gives the identity of Lemma \ref{L:affineconstant}. \end{proof} Note that when $\mfp = \mfb$ is an Iwahori the equivalence follows without using the Weyl integration argument or identity (\ref{E:macdonaldid}).
+The $z$-weighted Euler characteristic identity for $H^*(\mfb / z^N \mfn, \mfh_0)$, is similarly equivalent to the identity of Lemma \ref{L:affineconstant}.